Generalized Arlery-Tan-Rabaste-Levenshtein Lower Bounds on Ambiguity Function and Their Asymptotic Achievability: Introduction

-It is shown that our proposed aperiodic AF lower bounds include several aperiodic correlation bounds as special cases with zero Doppler, such as the Welch bound \cite{Welch1974}, Sarwate Bound \cite{Sarwate1979}, Levenshtein bound \cite{Levenshtein1999}, Peng-Fan bound \cite{Peng2004}, and Arlery-Tan-Rabaste bound \cite{Arlery2019}.
-Additionally, our analysis reveals the optimal weight vector for the Doppler shift, making the derived aperiodic AF bound a function of the weight vector for the delay shift only.
-Such an optimal Doppler weight vector evenly weights the Doppler bins within the LAZ, aligning with the cyclic nature of the Doppler domain of the aperiodic AF.
-In contrast, due to the non-cyclic characteristics of the delay domain of the aperiodic AF, certain delay weight vectors lead to tighter aperiodic AF bounds.
-Consequently, with the optimal Doppler weight vector, the proposed bounds are shown to be tighter than the aforementioned correlation bounds in non-zero Doppler cases.
+It is shown that, at zero Doppler, the proposed AF lower bounds include not only the Levenshtein bound \cite{Levenshtein1999} and the Arlery-Tan-Rabaste bound \cite{Arlery2019}, but also several other aperiodic correlation bounds, such as the Welch bound \cite{Welch1974}, the Sarwate bound \cite{Sarwate1979}, and the Peng-Fan bound \cite{Peng2004}.
+Interestingly, our derivation reveals that the optimal Doppler weight vector should be the one that evenly weights the Doppler bins within the LAZ, aligning with the cyclic nature of the aperiodic AF in the Doppler dimension.
+In contrast, due to the non-cyclic characteristics of the aperiodic AF in the delay dimension, it is found that tighter aperiodic AF bounds can be obtained by certain selected delay weight vectors.

 Additionally, by analyzing the maximum aperiodic AAF and CAF magnitudes of Chu sequences, we show that certain pairs/sets of Chu sequences are asymptotically order-optimal with respect to our proposed AF bounds over certain LAZ.
 This analysis substantiates the achievability of these bounds.
-Finally, we demonstrate the tightness of the proposed bounds through asymptotic analysis and numerical examples.
+We then demonstrate the tightness of the proposed bounds through asymptotic analysis and numerical examples.

 The remainder of this paper is organized as follows.
 In Section II, we introduce preliminary definitions and describe several properties of aperiodic AF.
 Section III presents our proposed aperiodic AF lower bounds.
 In Section IV, we analyze the maximum aperiodic AAF and CAF magnitudes of Chu sequences in certain LAZ.
 Comparison and tightness analyses of the proposed aperiodic AF lower bounds are presented in Section V. Section VI concludes the paper.